Thursday, April 15, 2010

-The castle Oseborg was situated north of the river, the farm buildings were south of it, and between was a valuable salmon-farm.
-The outlets of the river have moved longer to the north and the castle bank lies not by the river but by a rest of the earlier river: Gammelå.
+The castle Oseborg was situated north of the river, the farm buildings were south, and between was a valuable salmon-farm.
+The outlets of the river have moved longer to the north and the castle bank lies by a rest of the earlier river: Gammelå.
 (Old river).
-The legend tells about a castle at the bank, which the mighty Niels Bugge of Hald let build by an English building master at this place, which he is said to have inherited from his father Bugge Nielsen of Hegnet.
+The legend tells about a castle at the bank, which the mighty Niels Bugge of Hald let build by an English building master.
+Niels Bugge inherited the place from his father Bugge Nielsen of Hegnet.
 At the castle bank are vaguely traceable foundations, maybe from a very large four-winged building with a tower.

-It is wellknown that Niels Bugge was killed in Middelfart in 1359.
-His widow Ingeborg Pedersdatter Vendelbo survived him for many years and has probably owned Vosborg for a period, possibly until 1388, when she held administration of hr.
+Niels Bugge was murdered in Middelfart in 1359.
+His widow Ingeborg Pedersdatter Vendelbo survived him for many years and has probably owned Vosborg for a period, possibly until 1388, where she held administration of hr.
 Niels' estate.
 From his numerous estates the manors Vosborg, Støvringgård and Lundholm (a main farm at Skagen which was destroyed by sand) went to his daughter Eline (Ellen), who was married to marsk hr.
-Christiern Vendelbo, who was the owner of many Jutland farms.
+Christiern Vendelbo, the owner of many Jutland farms.
 All his daughters (sons of him are not known) were married to men from the finest families in the country, the daughter Ingeborg of Vosborg to the widower Predbjørn Podebusk of Egholm at Sjælland, a son of Valdemar Atterdag's og dronning Margrethe's faithful man.
 Vosborg stayed in this family for some years.

 Nørre Vosborg before restoration